 |Fail||The safety officer has assessed that the regulated work and/or regulated product was found to NOT comply with the Safety Standards Act, regulations and/or applicable technical code(s).
 Further regulated work on the affected system or phase of work, and/or operation of the regulated equipment must not be undertaken until the identified non-compliances have been corrected.|

-We continue to work with the BC passenger ropeways industry to improve training and knowledge for passenger ropeway maintenance personnel.
-This partnership with industry resulted in a recent safety order that was issued in January of 2021.
+We continue to work with the BC passenger ropeways industry to improve training and knowledge of passenger ropeway maintenance personnel.
+This partnership with industry resulted in a Safety Order that was issued in January of 2021.